Remembering: Abdus Salam: the first Muslim Nobel Laureate in Science

 Return to the Punjab

 Exiled in life, Prof Salam’s remains were returned to Pakistan after his death, where he was buried in the town of Rabwah, on the Chenab, one of the five major Punjabi rivers, and a major Ahmadi centre.
-But, some time after, his gravestone was defaced to removed the word “Muslim” from an inscription that had called him “the first Muslim Nobel Laureate for his work in physics” (see image).
+But, some time after, his gravestone was defaced to remove the word “Muslim” from an inscription that had called him “the first Muslim Nobel Laureate for his work in physics” (see image)

 I regret not visiting Trieste, but it was a long way from Australia and money and time were scarce.